Morocho, the corn pudding you drink in Ecuador

 Corn has a long history in the Americas, with some estimates dating its cultivation back almost 10,000 years in Mexico.
 Over that long span of time many varieties of corn were bred for different characteristics.
 The white corn used for morocho is classified as "hard" and therefore it is cracked (physically broken) before cooking.
 This particular corn can be used for a number of dishes, including chicha, empanadas, morocho de sal, and morocho de dulce or morocho de leche - two names for the drink we're focusing on in this blog post.

-The basic recipe can be enhanced in several ways.
+The basic recipe for this "liquid" pudding can be enhanced in several ways.
 When cooking the corn and milk together with the cinnamon one can add other flavorings, such as anise stars, vanilla extract, orange and/or lemon rind, or cloves.

 Comments